-We utilize both internal manufacturing facilities and third party contract manufacturers to supply clinical and commercial quantities of our products and product candidates.
-Our internal manufacturing capability includes our Ireland facilities, a fill/finish facility in Athlone and a packaging facility in Dublin, as well as facilities in Massachusetts and Georgia.
+We utilize both internal manufacturing facilities and third-party contract manufacturers to supply clinical and commercial quantities of our products and product candidates.
+Our internal manufacturing capability includes our Ireland facilities, a fill/finish facility in Athlone and a packaging facility in Dublin, as well as a production facility in Georgia.
 Third party contract manufacturers, including Lonza Group AG and its affiliates (Lonza), provide bulk drug substance as well as other manufacturing services like purification, product filling, finishing, packaging, and labeling.

-We have various agreements with Lonza through 2029. with remaining total non-cancellable commitments of approximately \$1,084.6.
+We have various agreements with Lonza through 2030, with remaining total non-cancellable commitments of approximately \$1,099.9.
 If we terminate certain supply agreements with Lonza without cause, we will be required to pay for product scheduled for manufacture under our arrangements.
-Under an existing arrangement, we pay Lonza a royalty on sales of SOLIRIS that was previously manufactured at the Alexion Rhode Island Manufacturing Facility (ARIMF) and a payment with respect to sales of SOLIRIS manufactured at Lonza facilities.
-The ARIMF site was sold in 2018.
-Lonza is in the process of qualifying a new manufacturing facility dedicated to Alexion products and commitments entered into under this arrangement are included in the non-cancellable commitments amount noted above.
+Under an existing arrangement, we pay Lonza a royalty on sales of SOLIRIS that was manufactured at the Alexion Rhode Island Manufacturing Facility (ARIMF) prior to the sale of the facility in 2018.
+We also pay Lonza a royalty on the sales of ULTOMIRIS and a payment with respect to sales of SOLIRIS manufactured at Lonza facilities.
+Lonza is in the process of qualifying a new manufacturing facility in New Hampshire that would manufacture STRENSIQ (and commitments entered into under this arrangement are included in the non-cancellable commitments amount noted in the first sentence of this paragraph).

-In addition, we have non-cancellable commitments of approximately \$104.1 through 2020 with other third party manufacturers.
+In addition, we have non-cancellable commitments of approximately \$60.6 through 2020 with other third-party manufacturers.

 In April 2014, we purchased a fill/finish facility in Athlone, Ireland, which has been refurbished to become our first company-owned fill/finish facility.
-In July 2016, we announced plans to construct a new biologics manufacturing facility at this site, the construction of this facility is on-going and, based on current expectations, we anticipate this facility will receive regulatory approval in 2020.
+We have also completed construction of a new biologics manufacturing facility at this site and we are currently pursuing regulatory approval.

-In May 2015, we announced plans to construct a new biologics manufacturing facility on our existing property in Dublin, Ireland, the construction of this facility has commenced and, based on current expectations, we anticipate this facility will receive regulatory approval in 2020.
+In May 2015, we announced plans to construct a new biologics manufacturing facility on our existing property in Dublin, Ireland.
+Construction of this facility has been completed and we are currently pursuing regulatory approval.